dseeni/dotfiles-1/docs/gnome-3-addons.md

 ## Legacy System Tray Icons

 Ubuntu has a nice legacy tray by default.
-Otherwise, install [topicons](https://extensions.gnome.org/extension/1031/topicons/) to add a legacy tray.
+Otherwise, you can manually install the same extension - [KStatusNotifierItem/AppIndicator Support](https://extensions.gnome.org/extension/615/appindicator-support/).